 Before visiting any location, be sure to check it out online first, including the most recent reviews!
 For example, I visited the traditionally French Brasserie Lola (99 rue du Theatre) just a couple of years ago.
 At that time everything was 100% vegan.
 However, with a recent change of management, the meat-free substitutes have since been replaced with actual meat!

 If you’re cooking at home or in a flat, then there are also plenty of vegan supermarkets.
+Traditional French bread (like baguette) contains no animal produce.
 Naturalia is a large chain store and every shop stocks varieties of tofu and the like.
 Otherwise, Un Monde Vegan is one of the oldest vegan supermarkets in Paris and inside you’ll find all kinds of meat-free goodies.
 Here’s my pick of the best vegan restaurants in the city:

 Address | 92 Boulevard Beaumarchais, 75011 Paris, France

-For those in the know, Loving Hut Paris locations can be found in various locations across France, all serving up fresh and quick meat-free meals.
+For those in the know, Loving Hut Paris locations can be found in various locations across France (as well as in other vegan European destinations, such as Prague), all serving up fresh and quick meat-free meals.
 The Parisian location is located to the Richard-Lenoir metro and the focus of the food is on simple yet honest cooking.